amit200635k/payu_php_payment_gateway_integration/README.md

 Submit All the mandatory sections in onboarding.

+On submission of liveurl, payu will provide actual Meky & Salt.
+Otherwise Demo key & Salt is there.

 Get the Merchant Key , Salt for Hashing.

 We are using Web Checkout Flows -> PayU Hosted Checkout integration